KatherineMichel/tech-and-funding-toolkit/README.md

 Tech and Venture Capital Toolkit
 ====================
-Curated list of high quality resources, mostly free; See also...
+Curated List of High Quality Resources, Mostly Free; See also...

 Table of Contents
 -----------------